 For Whom Is the EY Strengths Assessment?

 The EY strengths assessment can be taken by any individual.
 It has already been taken by 230,000 people globally.
 Those who want to uncover their strengths, become more self-aware, and find a career as well as position that suits them well should consider taking this test.

 Managers and business owners who want to maximize productivity should also consider giving this assessment to their employees.
 Too often, businesses simply assign tasks based on prior work experience alone.
 However, this leaves room for optimization and creates gaps in efficiency.

 By having employees take this test, you will get deep insights into how employees work best.
 You can then use their existing strengths to help your company establish a competitive advantage.

-How Long Does the EY Strengths Test Take To Finish?
+How Long Does the EY Strengths Quiz Take To Finish?

 The EY situational strengths test is comprehensive and detailed.
 Because of this, it does require a small time commitment.
 Still, you can most likely finish this test in one sitting.